-This spicy peanut sauce can be used as a dipping sauce for spring rolls, drizzled over lettuce wraps, or used to make delicious peanut noodles.
+This spicy peanut sauce can be used as a dipping sauce for spring rolls, drizzled over lettuce wraps and tofu wraps, or used to make delicious peanut noodles.
 Made with just a few simple ingredients and no special equipment, this sauce whips up in minutes, plus it's packed with flavor!

 ❤️ This recipe is